Mental health detention – UK Government assessment

 - The Mental Health Units (Use of Force) Act 2018, which includes measures intended to reduce the use of restraint and improve accountability in mental health settings, has not yet been commenced, though the UK Government has announced it will be implemented in November 2021.

-- Emergency legislation and guidance during the pandemic allowed for the possibility of reduced safeguards on detention.
+- Emergency legislation and guidance during the COVID-19 pandemic allowed for the possibility of reduced safeguards on detention.
 A suggestion in the guidance that people could be detained on the basis of remote assessments was held to be unlawful and the relevant section was then withdrawn.

-- At the start of the pandemic, the drive to reduce inpatient numbers sometimes led to people being discharged with unsafe or incomplete care plans.
+- At the start of the COVID-19 pandemic, the drive to reduce inpatient numbers sometimes led to people being discharged with unsafe or incomplete care plans.

 Read more about the UK Government’s actions on mental health detention.